CBCutGitHub/Beat-the-Timer-Code-Trivial-Quiz/README.md

 When the user click on their choice as the answer, an alert will appear.
 If the answer selected is correct, an alert will appear with a message “correct!” or if the answer is not correct, the message is “Incorrect! (research topic)”.
 For every incorrect answer, the user is penalized -10 seconds.

-Save Score and Display Quiz Results
+Saved Score and Display Quiz Results

 Application saved scores image:![image of saved score screen](./asset/Saved%20Scores_BTTCTQ.PNG